Why keep a dream journal?

 - Prepare for writing when you wake.
 Have a pen or pencil handy along with a little nightlight.
 Ideally, you’ll have a lighted pen.
 This is so you can begin writing immediately upon waking with the page you’re going to write on bookmarked, perhaps with the lighted pen.
 You don’t have to keep the light on when you’re using the pen.
 It does help to see where you’re going to write when you first start writing.

 - Upon waking, try to start writing by creating a title for the dream.
 It can be as simple as one word, say, “Falling” or “Dogs.”
-A single word helps focus your thoughts.
+A single name helps focus your thoughts.
 Don’t worry about the date.
 You can add that later.
-You can also title the dream later.
+You can also title the dream then.
 As you build skill, you can write a few keywords about the dream and go back and finish writing it down when you’re done.
-The longer you wait, the less you’ll remember so go back as soon as you can.
+The longer you wait, the less you’ll remember, so go back as soon as you can.

 - If you don’t remember the dream or you don’t believe you had one, write “No Dream To Record” as the title.
 Date the entry.
-While this may be disappointing, it’s important for developing the habit of using the Dream Recovery System.
+While this may be disappointing, it’s vital for developing the habit of using the Dream Recovery System.
 Be patient!
 Keeping a dream journal is a habit like so many other things.
 Habits take time to develop.

-- Once you have the title, use the acronym PACTREPS to help you note key details from the dream.
+- Once you have the title, use the acronym PACTREPS to help you note critical details from the dream.
 Details are the key to understanding the dream.
-Dreams don’t always have a plot and they often don’t make objective sense.
+Dreams don’t always have a plot, and they often don’t make objective sense.
 That’s okay.
-Oftentimes the importance lies in the symbolism.
+Often the importance lies in the symbolism.
 It’s helpful to remember this acronym and what it stands for.